laugual/nft-marketplace-contracts/README.md

 Auction checks that he is the owner of the asset.
 In order to start an Auction asset's `ownerAddress` should be changed to Auction address.
 It excludes any frauds and scam actions that asset owner can try to plot.

 If the asset is transferred, calling this function will start the Auction automatically.

+PLEASE BE SURE TO TRANSFER YOUR ASSET ONLY TO VALID AUCTIONS!

 ACCESS: Seller only _(and only before auction starts)_.